An abstract notion of files: requests

 say:I am a robotresolves to the WAV file resulting from the synthesis.

 TIME for speech synthesis of the current time:

 time: It is exactly $(time), and you're still listening.

 ANNOTATE for manually setting metadata, typically used in

-The extra metadata can then be synthesized in the audio stream, or merged into the standard metadata fields, or used on a rich web interface… It is also possible to add a new protocol from the script, as it is done with bubble for getting songs from a database query.
+The extra metadata can then be synthesized in the audio stream, or merged into the standard metadata fields, or used on a rich web interface… It is also possible to add a new protocol from the script, as it is done with Beets for getting songs from a database query.